SF-WDI-LABS/tunely-angular/docs/sprint5.md

   ![inline-edit](https://cloud.githubusercontent.com/assets/3010270/14510992/5f7e0fbe-0189-11e6-9bfc-1e6751c23f7a.png)

-5. Make all the things work!
-Go!!!! <3
+5. Make it happen!

 ## Hints

+1. Right after you create your 'my-work-sprint-5' branch, run the solutions for sprint 4 and examine any the (sprint 4 solution) starter code.

+2. Plan or pseudocode what you need to do before adding code.

-1. Reference Sprints 1-4.
+3. Reference Sprints 1-4.

+4. Make at least one commit for each feature you add from the list of tasks.

-2. Since there is no new view, you will not _need_ to add a new client-side route or controller.
+5. Since there is no new view, you will not _need_ to add a new client-side route or controller.
 You can add your new logic to the controller in charge of the view you're modifying.